 Feature or habitat of Conservation interest Conservation objectives/ Target Attributes (Natural England, 2015) Activity Potential pressures from activity and sensitivity of habitats to pressures.
 (Natural England, 2015) Potential exposure to pressures and mechanism of impact significance Is there a risk that the activity could hinder the achievement of conservation objectives of the site?
 Can D&S IFCA exercise its functions to further the conservation objectives of the site?
-If Yes, list management options Moderate energy infralittoral rock; High energy infralittoral rock; Moderate energy circalittoral rock; High energy circalittoral rock Extent and distribution Presence and spatial distribution of communities Presence and abundance of key structural and influential species Species composition of component communities Commercial fishing; Towed (demersal) Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion Removal of target species Removal of non-target species See Annex 2 for pressures audit trail Yes, towed (demersal) fisheries can currently take place within the MCZ.
-Yes, however due to the lack of confidence in the habitat map, it is unclear where this risk is posed.
-D&S IFCA will monitor the activity closely in the interim before a more detailed habitat map becomes available.
-Once the new evidence is available, appropriate management will be brought into place.
+If Yes, list management options Moderate energy infralittoral rock; High energy infralittoral rock; Moderate energy circalittoral rock; High energy circalittoral rock Extent and distribution Presence and spatial distribution of communities Presence and abundance of key structural and influential species Species composition of communities Commercial fishing; Towed (demersal) Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion Removal of target species Removal of non-target species See Annex 2 for pressures audit trail Yes, towed (demersal) fisheries can currently take place within the MCZ.
+Yes, D&S IFCA will review permit condition of the Mobile Fishing Permit Byelaw to bring in the appropriate management to ensure the conservation objectives are met.
 Yes, Management measures could include: 1.
 Monitor activity levels 2.
 Enforcement of byelaws 3.
 Monitoring and review of current byelaws Fragile sponge & anthozoan communities on subtidal rocky habitats; Honeycomb worm (Sabellaria alveolata) reefs; Pink sea-fan (Eunicella verrucosa) Presence & spatial distribution of the species/ communities Population size or density Recruitment & reproductive capability Commercial fishing; Towed (demersal) Abrasion/disturbance of the substrate on the surface of the seabed Penetration and/or disturbance of the substrate below the surface of the seabed, including abrasion Removal of target species Removal of non-target species See Annex 2 for pressures audit trail See above See above See above